Skip to main content

 Fresh Cheeses (Not aged)

 Fresh cheeses are about immediacy.
-Buy them close to when you’ll eat them, and treat “very fresh” as a feature—not an inconvenience.
+Buy them close to when you plan to eat them, and treat very fresh as a good thing.

 The Affineur’s Role

-An affineur is the person (or team) responsible for guiding a cheese to its best moment.
-Their work looks simple—turn, brush, wash—but the skill is in reading the cheese and making small, timely decisions.
+An affineur is the person or team that guides cheese to its best moment.
+The work sounds simple.
+Turn, brush, wash.
+The skill is in reading the cheese and making small, timely calls.

 Affineurs manage: